dsccommunity/SqlServerDsc/CONTRIBUTING.md

 to write integration tests for other resources.
 This is documented in [Integration tests for SqlServerDsc](https://github.com/PowerShell/SqlServerDsc/blob/master/Tests/Integration/README.md).

+Since integration tests must run in order because they are dependent on each other to some degree.
+Most resource are dependent on that integration tests for the DSC resource _SqlSetup_ have installed the instance to connect to.
+To make sure a integration tests is run in the correct order the integration tests are grouped in the file `azure-pipelines.yml` in the integration tests jobs.

+There are two integration tests jobs that each test SQL Server 2016 and SQL Server 2017.

 ### Testing of examples files

 When sending in a Pull Request (PR) all example files will be tested so they can